0xVenus/0xVenus.github.io/posts/tutorials/Union_Based_SQLi.md

 NB: i added the column names in a table to be able to dump it contents

-so. note down the columns a table then replace them in the payload.
+so, note down the columns a table name then replace them in the payload.

 `Ps: union based SQLi is helpful because sqlmap cant bypass all Wafs and filters but you can, the success rate in dumping the database is high by doing it manually`